 What is the time commitment to volunteer?

-We ask all ongoing volunteers (tutors, mentors and classroom support) to commit to a minimum of one hour per week, during the school day (typically from 8am-3pm) for an entire school year.
-Of course, if you are willing and able to dedicate more of your time, that is always appreciated!
+We ask all ongoing volunteers (tutors, mentors and classroom support) to commit to a minimum of one hour per week, during the school day (typically from 8am-3pm as well as some after school opportunities from 3-5pm) for an entire school year.

 What is involved in the clearance to become a volunteer?

-Volunteers who have signed up to attend an information session will then be notified about attending a specialized training and completing the clearance process: All school volunteers must pass a background check and test negative for tuberculosis (TB).
+Volunteers who have signed up to attend an information session will then be prompted to fill out a volunteer application, attend a specialized training and complete the clearance process: All school volunteers must pass a background check and test negative for tuberculosis (TB).
 You should bring a government-issued photo ID to your training so you can be fingerprinted for your background check and answer a few questions about your TB risk.

 You will receive detailed information throughout each step of the process either by phone or email.